 Public Wi-Fi connections are often unencrypted and unsecured, leaving you vulnerable to a man-in-the-middle (MITM) attack.

 An MITM attack occurs when a cybercriminal exploits a security flaw in the Wi-Fi network to access and intercept your private information.
 Essentially, hackers can sniff out any information that passes between you and the websites you visit — details of browsing activities, account logins and purchase transactions.
 Your sensitive information, such as passwords and financial data, are then vulnerable.

-A virtual private network like Norton WiFi Privacy, which creates a “secure tunnel” where data sent over a Wi-Fi connection is encrypted, makes the information sent to and from your device secure and private.
+A virtual private network like Norton Secure VPN, which creates a “secure tunnel” where data sent over a Wi-Fi connection is encrypted, makes the information sent to and from your device secure and private.